Frequently Asked Questions

 The 3iSpreader system addresses three common, annoying and dangerous tripod/spreader problems and finally solves them :

 Problem # 1 : SPIKESThey scratch.
 They are a non-standard size.
 They are an unwieldy shape.
 They wobble in crutch tips.
-They had to go … so we got rid of them.
-Just unscrewed them and replaced them a custom made, 1" diameter, ridged aluminum tubular plug that we call the 3iSpud.
+They had to go, so we got rid of them and just unscrewed them while replacing them with a custom made, 1" diameter, ridged aluminum tubular plug that we call the 3iSpud.

-It fits into the exact same 5/16"-18 threads that held the spikes.
+It locks onto the spike with 3 recessed set screws.
 Now each leg of the tripod has a standard size foot that fits another standard size - a rugged 1" rubber chair tip that can be found at any hardware store ( and online).
 NOT a spongy crutch tip.
 This slides onto the 3iSpud snugly and is stable, skid-proof and scratch-proof.

 Problem # 2 : BUNGEE CORDSUntil now, tripod spikes would balance in a tiny swiveling metal block at each end of three flat metal plates and were held in place with miniature fabric and rubber bungee cords.
 Not a mechanical connection.
 Very sloppy and unreliable.
 Prone to stretching and unexpectedly detaching.
 They had to go … so we got rid of them.